hpc/charliecloud/doc/best_practices.rst

 building, and then run using a separate container invoked from a different terminal.

 ..
-LocalWords:  userguide Gruening Souppaya Morello Scarfone openmpi
+LocalWords:  userguide Gruening Souppaya Morello Scarfone openmpi nist